-The really special thing about the Black Jack is the fact that the plane is so intact and sitting as she is, on a sandy seabed in clear blue waters with visibility that can easily reach 40m+, it’s almost like diving a set from a Hollywood movie.
+The really special thing about diving the B-17F Black Jack wreck is the fact that the plane is so intact and sitting as she is, on a sandy seabed in clear blue waters with visibility that can easily reach 40m+, it’s almost like diving a set from a Hollywood movie.

 Apparently the plane sank within 45 seconds of coming to a halt and the crew only just had time to scramble out with the 3 wounded members.